nordic-institute/X-Road/doc/UseCases/uc-cs_x-road_use_case_model_for_central_server_management_1.2_Y-883-6.md

 **Extensions**:

 - 3a.
 Backing up the central server configuration failed.
+    - 3a.1  Backup script produces an error code that prompts the error handling to remove any incomplete backup archives
-    - 3a.1.
+    - 3a.2.
 System displays the error message “Error making configuration backup, script exited with status code 'X'” (where “X” is the exit code of the backup script) and the output of the backup script.
-    - 3a.2.
+    - 3a.3.
 System logs the event “Back up configuration failed” to the audit log.
-    - 3a.3.
+    - 3a.4.
 Use case terminates.

 **Related information**: